Altaf Qadri / Associated Press

 Manuel Balce Ceneta / AP

 Maj.
-Gen. Gary Patton speaks to reporters at the Pentagon on Feb.
+Gen. Gary Patton speak to reporters at the Pentagon on Feb.
 9, 2012.

 The inspector general’s findings are being taken seriously inside the Pentagon.
 Secretary of the Army John M. McHugh wrote in a letter to Sen. Charles Grassley, R-Iowa, that Caldwell “chose to retire … knowing that these substantiated allegations would prevent future promotion.”
 Patton’s case “is still pending final action,” McHugh wrote.
 It is not clear when the decision will be handed down.